rust-edu/comprehensive-rust-2day/src/exercises/day-2/exercises.md

-# Day 2: Morning Exercises
+# Day 2: Exercises

 We will look at implementing methods in two contexts:

 * Storing books and querying the collection

-* Keeping track of health statistics for patients
+* Implementing point and polygon types

 <details>

 After looking at the exercises, you can look at the [solutions] provided.

-[solutions]: solutions-morning.md
+[solutions]: solutions.md

 </details>